DanielLvovsky/ChattyApp/chatty/chatty/README.md

-# ChatCord App
+# Chatty App
-Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
+Realtime chat app with websockets using Node.js, Socket.io and Express with Vanilla JS on the frontend with a custom UI

 ## Usage
 ```